Belle Vue railway station

 Belle Vue railway station serves the area of Belle Vue, Manchester, England.
+It is a stop on the Hope Valley Line for services between Manchester Piccadilly and New Mills Central.

 History

 The station was built by the Sheffield and Midland Railway Companies' Committee and opened on 1 September 1875.
 It was located on the line between New Mills and Manchester London Road (now Piccadilly).